Compressed Gas Cylinder Safety

 In addition to the maximum quantities listed in the table above, the number of lecture bottle cylinders is limited to 25.

-- Always secure gas cylinders and lecture bottles upright (with valve end up) to a wall, bench top, cylinder rack, or post unless the cylinder is specifically designed to be stored otherwise.
+- Always secure gas cylinders upright (with valve end up) to a wall, bench top, cylinder rack, or post unless the cylinder is specifically designed to be stored otherwise.
 Specially designed cylinder clamps can be purchased for securing a cylinder against a bench top.
 Gas cylinders must not be stored on gas carts.
 Do not strap cylinders to other cylinders.

 - Cylinders must be strapped or chained at, or slightly above, the midpoint.
 The strap must be tight around the cylinder to prevent it from tipping or moving.